Skip to content

 While creating an audience — the audience-creation step (during onboarding or after) includes an optional form for inviting people by email.

-The invitee receives an email with a link to sign up (or sign in) and join your organization.
+A newly invited person receives an email with a link to sign up (or sign in) and join your organization.
 After they accept, they are assigned to the audience you invited them to, and the learning content for that audience becomes available to them according to what you have published.

 Pending invitations